LiveAboard

 Plan ahead, and arrive early.

-Booking flight tickets prior, especially during the off-season, gives travelers the freedom to tailor their trip within a decent budget.
-Substantial cost-cutting from flight fares to accommodation charges, getting documentation work in place, and saving up more are some advantages of planning well in advance.
+Booking flight tickets in advance, especially during the off-season, gives travelers the freedom to tailor their trip within a decent budget.
+Some advantages of planning well in advance include substantial cost-cutting from flight fares to accommodation charges, getting documentation work in place, and saving up more.

 The Maldives is home to people who are friendly and supportive of tourism.
 However, travelers must avoid carrying pork, alcohol, or any other banned products.
 More information on this is available on the Internet.